YS-L/flamelens/README.md

 cargo install flamelens --locked --all-features
 ```

+Note: Compiling with `--all-features` option may require `libunwind` to be installed on your system.

 Alternatively, build and install from source after cloning this repo:
 ```
 cargo install --path $(pwd) --locked